 (C) Changes that are Title I modifications.

 (b) Section 502(b)(10) changes can be made at any time.
-Owners or operators must submit a minimum 7-day advance, written notification to the Department and the EPA.
+Owners or operators must submit a minimum 7-day advance, written notification to DEQ and the EPA.
 The written notice must contain:

 (A) A description of the change;